 Private law firms continue to be the primary source of paralegal jobs in Oklahoma.
 Oklahoma hosts several large law firms including McAfee & Taft, a firm with offices in Tulsa and Oklahoma City that offers services in virtually every area of business law.
-McAfee & Taft has established a reputation of excellent customer service through innovative strategies and consistent results.
+McAfee & Taft has established a reputation for excellent customer service through innovative strategies and consistent results.
 Crowe & Dunlevy is another established firm with offices in Tulsa and Oklahoma City.
 This firm’s practice areas span corporate and commercial litigation, energy and natural resources, and labor and employment litigation.
-Large firms such as these generally divide paralegals into subject-based teams, allowing paralegals to specialize in a specific area of law and interact closely with that subject area.
-Mid-sized to small firms also have great positions for recently graduated paralegals and provide a more intimate work experience.
+Large firms such as these generally divide paralegals into subject-based teams, allowing paralegals to specialize in a specific area of law.
+Mid-sized to small firms also have great positions for recently graduated paralegals and can provide a more intimate work experience.

 Corporate positions for paralegals and legal assistants provide yet another type of work environment.
 Sizable corporations based in Oklahoma include American Fidelity Assurance, Chesapeake Energy, Devon Energy, and QuikTrip.
 Many other private corporations, banks, and financial institutions across the state may have good opportunities for paralegals wishing to work outside of the typical legal setting.
 Additionally, government agencies at the local, state, and federal levels often post paralegal jobs in Oklahoma that may interest those who want to work in public policy, among other areas of law.

 Projected Job Growth